bandohq/bandohq-app/README.md

 ## License

-This project is open source under the MIT license.
+This project is open source under the Apache 2.0 license.
 For more details, see the [LICENSE](LICENSE) file.